Datawrapper

 Select your map

 This step allows users to select what kind of base map is needed for data visualization.
 The Datawrapper list of maps contains a huge selection.
 The types of maps available are: World maps, regional maps, and country maps.
 As a plus, some countries have different subtypes available as well.
-For instance, Argentina also includes a map divided by departments, or by electoral districts, by provinces.
-It also has available a map subtype that is city-specific such as the Argentina - Buenos Aires Metropolitan Area.
+For instance, Argentina also includes a map divided by departments, by electoral districts, or by provinces.
+It also has available a map subtype that is city-specific, such as the Argentina - Buenos Aires Metropolitan Area.

 Add your data